 Sequel to The Hidden Monastery, the next instalment of The Last Prophecy Series, The Last Prophecy, will give readers who enjoyed the first novella more questions than answers.

-The second novella in the series, The Last Prophecy, is available on Amazon, ibooks, Kobo, Google Play and Barnes & Noble through the below links;
+The second novella in the series, The Last Prophecy, is available from your preferred ebook provider in the below links;

 A stormy night brings a shadowy figure to Professor Nicholas Holloran’s office, and with her comes an offer he cannot refuse.
 Blackmailed into accompanying the beautiful Captain Salisbury on an expedition, this unlikely pair and their even more unlikely crew set off after a legend even more old and dead than the Mostadic monk who lead them there: Shaifalway – the Well of Youth.
 Unfathomable adventures across the fathoms continue in the second novel of The Last Prophecy series.